 - Defend bank against claims by investors asserting claims for conspiracy and aiding and abetting a Ponzi scheme

-- “Pro Bono Service Award,” Miami-Dade Bar Association, two time past recipient
+- Two time recipient of the “Pro Bono Service Award,” Miami-Dade Bar Association